While not a true finishing technique, wood graining is the art of transforming surfaces to have the appearance of wood.

-Flogging Brush: This is a thick paintbrush that features long bristles often made from horsehair.
-When painting with this brush, it creates the capillaries as seen in finely finished wood.
+This is a thick paintbrush that features long bristles often made from horsehair.
+When painting with this brush, it creates capillaries, as seen in finely finished wood.

 The brushes can range from quite narrow to somewhat wider depending on the effect that is desired.